emareg/unikeyboard/README.md

 UniKeyboard
 ===========
-german xkb keyboard layout with 8 levels for often used unicode characters.
+German XKB keyboard layout with 8 levels for often used unicode characters.

-It is based on the 6 level “neo-layout“ from http://www.neo-layout.org

 Features: